-(such as Mon, Tue, Thur, Fri serving as training days, with Wed, Sat, and Sun serving as rest days)
+Mon, Tue, Thur, and Fri serving as training days, with Wed, Sat, and Sun serving as a rest day.

 If your schedule forces you to make a gym schedule in any other pattern from this, that is okay.
 Just pick up where you left off and keep going.

-How Often Should I Workout My Abs (or any Muscle Group)?
+How Often Should You Workout Each Muscle Group?

 For every major muscle group, the ideal number of times to train them is twice a week.

-You can train your legs, chest, back, shoulders, arms and core two times per week.
-These major groups only need 2-4 days to recover.
+You can train all of these two times per week as they only need 2 days to recover.